 How Quality Joint Supplements Save You Money

-Notice a key word above: quality.
-The vast ocean of canine joint supplement on the market can be tough to navigate, but the truth is that most of the cheaper options simply don’t work.
+Notice a keyword above: quality.
+The vast ocean of canine joint supplements on the market can be tough to navigate, but the truth is that most of the cheaper options simply don’t work.

 Quality preventative supplements provide active ingredients that make sure your dog’s body is consistently producing enough of the essential proteins that build and strengthen joints – something it’s able to do less and less on its own as your dog ages, which is what leads to joint issues like arthritis, hip and elbow dysplasia, etc. In addition, anti-inflammatory ingredients help keep chronic inflammation at bay, which is the #1 enemy of healthy joints.

-When comparing canine joint supplements, if you pay attention to the amount of the active ingredients (such as glucosamine, MSM, and chondroitin), you’ll notice the cheaper options often contain significantly less quantities of the active ingredients.
-Less active ingredients equal less results.
+When comparing canine joint supplements, if you pay attention to the amount of the active ingredients (such as glucosamine, MSM, and chondroitin), you’ll notice the cheaper options often contain significantly fewer quantities of the active ingredients.
+Less active ingredients equal fewer results.

 Also, how the supplement is processed matters, as heat destroys nutrients.
 Cold-pressed methods in inflammation-fighting supplements like omega-3s can be more expensive (leading to a higher-priced product), but it means the nutrients are more potent and more bioavailable to your dog.
 Again, your dog’s body won’t be able to use the nutrients if it can’t absorb them.

 The reason we’re telling you this is to make it clear that it’s worth it to pay a bit more money for a quality joint supplement that works.
 The only way you’ll save money in the long run (by avoiding pain meds and/or joint surgery) is to choose a supplement that does what it says it’s going to.